dylan-lang/opendylan/documentation/getting-started-ide/source/model.rst

 Editor windows show projects in their source representation only.
-Browser windows show information from the compiler database, and, if a program is running, this database information is combined with information from the program, so you can see the “live” version of the object.
+Browser windows show information from the compiler database, and, if a program is running, this database information is combined with information from the program, so you can see the "live" version of the object.

 The debugger and its interaction pane allows you to view the threads of